razla/QuEry-Attack/readme.md

 # QuEry Attack

+## This paper was accepted to a special issue Algorithms for Natural Computing Models - Algorithms journal

 Code accompanying the paper:
 [Raz Lapid, Zvika Haramaty, Moshe Sipper, "An Evolutionary, Gradient-Free, Query-Efficient, Black-Box Algorithm for Generating Adversarial